mikeperalta1/disk-usage-warn/README.md

 # Mike's Disk Usage Warn Thing

 This is a simple script that will emit a warning to stderr when your disk usage surpasses a configured threshold.
-StdErr output was chosen for its simplicity, and because it's very easy to configure a cron job to send you an email any time an error occurs.
+Makes it easy to get emails fron crontab when your disk gets too full

 ## Requirements